Copyright © 2023 Sked social. All rights reserved.

-If you see any buttons that give you the option to contact the company directly there (such as “call” or “email”), that particular brand is using a business profile.
+If you see any buttons that give you the option to contact the company directly (such as “call” or “email”), that particular brand is using a business profile.

 Now that you’ve got the basics down pat, it’s time to weigh your options and decide whether or not an Instagram business profile would be the right move for your brand.

-So, let’s take opinion out of it and just look at the facts and features to help you make your most informed decision.
+So, let’s take the opinion out of it and just look at the facts and features to help you make your most informed decision.

 Any marketer knows that you’re pretty limited on space when it comes to your Instagram bio.
-With a standard account, you only have 150 characters and the option to include one clickable link—meaning it can be tough to determine just what you should include in that precious real estate (as well as what you should cut!).
+With a standard account, you only have 150 characters and the option to include one clickable link—meaning it can be tough to determine just what you should include in that valuable real estate (as well as what you should cut!).